larq/zookeeper/README.md

-# Zoo Keeper
+# Zookeeper

 A small library for managing deep learning models, hyper parameters and datasets designed to make training deep learning models easy and reproducible.

 ## Getting Started

-Zoo Keeper allows you to build command line interfaces for training deep learning models with very little boiler plate using [click](https://click.palletsprojects.com/) and [TensorFlow Datasets](https://www.tensorflow.org/datasets/).
+Zookeeper allows you to build command line interfaces for training deep learning models with very little boiler plate using [click](https://click.palletsprojects.com/) and [TensorFlow Datasets](https://www.tensorflow.org/datasets/).
 It helps you structure your machine learning projects in a framework agnostic and effective way.
-Zoo Keeper is heavily inspired by [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) and [Fairseq](https://github.com/pytorch/fairseq/) but is designed to be used as a library making it lightweight and very flexible.
-Currently Zoo Keeper is limited to image classification tasks but we are working on making it useful for other tasks as well.
+Zookeeper is heavily inspired by [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) and [Fairseq](https://github.com/pytorch/fairseq/) but is designed to be used as a library making it lightweight and very flexible.
+Currently zookeeper is limited to image classification tasks but we are working on making it useful for other tasks as well.

 ### Installation